liveahero-wiki/liveahero-wiki.github.io/_charas/kyoichi.md

 {% capture BIO_S01 %}
 A teacher working at an elementary school in Orient City

-An Earthling from Sendai Japan, his fullname is Kyouichi Ootomo
+An Earthling from Sendai Japan, his fullname is Kyoichi Ootomo

 A former senior of Akashi at university, now a teacher who just began his profession